swagatmitra-b/essential-vim/README.md

 20. `X` - deletes the character to the left of the current character
 21. `(dd/cc)` - deletes current line (and enters insert mode)
 22. `(d/c)0` - deletes everything from current cursor position to the start of line (and enters insert mode)
-23. `D` - deletes everything from current cursor position to the end of line
+23. `(D/C)` - deletes everything from current cursor position to the end of line (and enters insert mode)
 24. `o` - inserts new line below current line
 25. `O` - inserts new line above current line
 26. `t(character)` - move to the position before the character